Back to Genie Guides

 Quick Solutions

-Replace backup battery
+Replace the backup battery if the opener has one

 Still having issues?
 This is usually the deeper cause below.